Nygrenmn/CineArchive/README.md

 A Java desktop application for browsing, managing, and reviewing films, inspired by Letterboxd.
 Built as a university group project for single-user local use.

 ## Tech
-HTML · CSS · Java · Swing · JavaScript · MySQL (Sakila) · JDBC · Maven
+Java · Swing · MySQL (Sakila) · JDBC · Maven

 ## Features
 - Search and filter films by title, genre, and age rating